wx13/sith/README.md

 Sith
 ====

 Sith is a text editor written in go.
+MIT license.

 Build
 -----